jaimegildesagredo/expects/README.rst

 Usage
 -----

-Just import the ``expect`` callable and start writing test assertions.
+Just import the ``expect`` callable and the built-in matchers and start writing test assertions.

 .. code-block:: python